Pix-xiP/remake/README.md

 ### Can I help?

 This is a hobby project that I'm not really looking for outside help on, but hey, feel free to make a PR, but fair warning I might use it more as inspiration to rewrite or add things myself then merge.

+## Changes:

+- Added `library_dirs` to `build.lua` which functions like `-L` in the compiler
+- Updated header files to now use `pix.h` merged large file
+- New scripts for quick build and re-run for testing.